Yaoir/SimpleAPI/README.md

 ### Throughput

 Since minimum throughput was listed first in the requirements, the API server was designed with that as a top priority.
 It was specified that the server needs to run on a 1 CPU machine.
+I assumed as little as possible about the level of performance of the CPU, and developed the server to run on as modest a machine as possible.

-The server called **runtime.MAXPROCS(1)** to limit the Go runtime to using only 1 CPU thread.
+For the tests, **fibserver** was run with the **-t** flag, and called **runtime.MAXPROCS(1)** to limit the Go runtime to using only 1 CPU thread.

 #### Client Side